Belle (singer)

-Shim Hye-won (born March 20, 2004), better known by her stage name Belle, is an American singer-songwriter.
+Shim Hye-won (born March 20, 2004), better known by her stage name Belle, is an American singer.
 She is a member of the South Korean girl group Kiss of Life.

 Early life

 Belle was born on March 20, 2004, as Shim Hye-won, in Seattle, Washington.
 Her family consists of her father Shim Shin, a prominent singer in South Korea during the 1990s, her mother, and an older brother.

 Career

 Pre-debut

 As a child, Belle made a few television appearances alongside her father, including SBS' Global Junior Show in 2012.

 From the age of 17, she began composing her own music which she uploaded on SoundCloud and Instagram.
 She joined SM Entertainment's Song Camp and later worked as a songwriter, taking part in composing and writing songs for artists such as Le Sserafim, Purple Kiss, and Miyeon.
 She is also credited for the background vocals of songs such as Le Sserafim's "Unforgiven" and Mark's "Child".